-Namatjira Drive is a sealed road.
-From the turn off to Redbank Gorge it is 5 kilometres on an unsealed track to the gorge carpark.
-Advice is that vehicles going into Redbank have high clearance.
+Namatjira Drive is a sealed road but from the turn off to Redbank Gorge it is 5 kilometres on an unsealed track to the gorge carpark.
+Advice is that vehicles going into Redbank Gorge need high clearance.
 For our drive the track was a little corrugated but otherwise in good condition.
 If there has been rain recently you should check what the road is like before you head in.

 Read More : Have you been to Wilpena Pound in SA?

 There are two campgrounds, the Woodland and the Ridgetop camping areas.
 Both have toilets, water (treat before drinking) and wood BBQ facilities.
 Caravans can only go to the Woodland Campground.

 Campground sites must be booked and paid for in advance through the Northern Territory Parks Booking System.
 You’ll see turn-offs to the camping areas as you drive to the Gorge Carpark, they are good low cost camping options in the West MacDonnell Ranges.

 Read More : Kings Canyon Walks & Camping

 The Larapinta Trail is a 223 kilometre hike through the East and West MacDonnell Ranges.
 Broken into 12 sections, the last two are both accessed at Redbank Gorge.